zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE7412 error message: *The selected page {Name of the page} should accept a parameter of type X, but expects parameters of type A, B, and C instead.*

-You will get CE7412 if you have a widget (for example, the create button of a data grid) that opens a page which must use the available object.
+You get CE7412 if you have a widget (for example, the create button of a data grid) that opens a page which must use the available object.
 However, none of the parameters of the selected page expect an object of that type.

 To fix CE7412, do one of the following: